 Twm o’r Nant (Thomas Edwards, 1739-1810) was a self-taught actor and dramatist, famous, at a time when there was little worthwhile drama in Welsh, for the energy and originality of his interludes: short plays combining the moralistic elements of mediaeval drama with humour and contemporary satire.
 The drama below is shortened from part of one of his most famous interludes, Pedair Colofn Gwladwriaeth (The Four Pillars of Commonwealth).
-It appears in Glasynys’s short story, ‘Christmas Night,’ and will appear in my translation of the work of Glasynys.
+It is recited by one of the characters in Glasynys’s short story, ‘Christmas Night,’ and therefore appears in my collection of his work, Hallowe’en in the Cwm.

 THE DEATH OF ARTHUR THE MISER

 Here I am, quite out of breath, old Arthur.

 Ow!
 People, people, there’s no help in the world